 Watch: Thomas Müller on Bayern's Road Runner

-Don't just take Müller's word for it either.
-Davies took the habitual honour of being the fastest player on the pitch (21.9mph) and raised it with more jaw-dropping stats, such as making the most sprints across the division (515 in just the first half of the season), as well as attempting (36) and winning (19) the most tackles.
+Don't just take Müller's word for it.
+Davies took the habitual honour of being the fastest player on the pitch and hit a club record of 22.6mph/36.37km/h in 2021/22, whilst making the most sprints across the division (515 in just the first half of the season), as well as attempting (36) and winning (19) the most tackles.

-Being on the ball 84 times – more than all but three of his teammates – shows that Davies is not too far off the mark in terms of his positioning either, even though he acknowledges this is an area he intends to improve in.
+Being on the ball 84 times – more than all but three of his teammates – shows that Davies is not too far off the mark in terms of his positioning either, despite being an area marked for self-improvement.

 "Obviously being a young player I get caught out of position a lot and I'm happy to have the speed I have," said the Canadian.
 "That's a factor in my game that I use very well, but I think over the years going forward with this team I will definitely learn more about my position, better positioning so it doesn't look like I'm out of position just running back as fast as I can to catch up."